LucidVR/opengloves-driver/BUILDING.md

   * Add a new row (double click on the empty `Process name` underneath `<All other processes>`.
   * Add `vrserver.exe` as the process name
   * Ensure that `Action` is set to `Attach Debugger`.

+# Building with Visual Studio Build Tools
+* run a cmake build in the `build/` folder
+  * `cmake --build . --config Release`
+  * The artifacts of the build will be outputted to `build/Debug/`, or `build/Release/` depending on build configuration

 ## Launch SteamVR when building through Visual Studio
 It's usually quite useful to build then automatically launch SteamVR for debugging purposes.